aymerick/raymond/README.md

 #### The `if` block helper

 You can use the `if` helper to conditionally render a block.
-If its argument returns `false`, `nil`, `0`, `""`, an empty array or an empty map, then raymond will not render the block.
+If its argument returns `false`, `nil`, `0`, `""`, an empty array, an empty slice or an empty map, then raymond will not render the block.

 ```html
 <div class="entry">